Freedom Convoy: Vaccination requirements for US–Canada cross-border travel

-These new United States Department of Homeland Security regulations, released in October 2021, were regarding cross-border travel between the Canada and the United States and were based on guidance from the Centers for Disease Control and Prevention.
+These new United States Department of Homeland Security regulations, released in October 2021, were regarding cross-border travel between Canada and the United States and were based on guidance from the Centers for Disease Control and Prevention.
 To prevent supply chain disruptions, the DHS allowed for a window of four monthsuntil January 22, 2022for Canadian truckers to get fully vaccinated against COVID-19.
 On November 19, 2021, the Public Health Agency of Canada announced upcoming adjustments to Canada's border measures.
 This would include the requirement for essential service providers, including truck drivers, to be fully vaccinated after January 15, 2022.
 The announcement clarified that unvaccinated or partially vaccinated foreign national truck drivers would be prohibited from entering Canada after that date.
 Unvaccinated Canadian truck drivers could enter Canada but would have to quarantine for two weeks.
-According to the Canadian Press and CBC, as of January 22, the mandates would impact an estimated 26,000 unvaccinated truckers of the 160,000 truck drivers who regularly cross the border in both the United States and Canada.
+According to the Canadian Press and CBC, as of January 22, the mandates were estimated to harm an estimated 26,000 unvaccinated truckers of the 160,000 truck drivers who regularly cross the border in both the United States and Canada.
 When asked in the House of Commons to produce data linking truckers to COVID-19 infections in Canada, neither the minister of health Jean-Yves Duclos nor the chief public health officer Theresa Tam were able to do so.

 An October 21, 2021, federal briefing said that the provinces and territorieswho hold all of the vaccination informationare responsible for providing the vaccine passport that Canadians needed to travel internationally, using "existing provincial proof of vaccination systems".
 By 2022, all provinces and territories had "vaccine passports with the QR code that meets the recommended Canadian standard for domestic and international travel".
 There is no federal mandate for COVID-19 vaccines in Canada.
 With healthcare capacity spread "too thin" during the "rising fifth wave driven by the Omicron variant" in early January 2022, federal Health Minister Jean-Yves Duclos's suggestion of mandatory COVID-19 vaccines was rejected by Alberta Premier Jason Kenney, whose government had removed the power of mandatory vaccination from the province's Public Health Act, to ensure there could not be a vaccine mandate.